 Parris Jerome Lane was born in Allentown, Pennsylvania on December 19th, 1997.
 He is my first born son, the one who taught me how to be a mother.
-The nineteen years that I got to be with Parris are here now, in how I move through the world and what I want to do in my city.
+The nineteen years that I got to be with Parris are present in how I move through the world and what I want to do in my city.
 In his city.
 These memories are complex, vivid.
-On the best days they are healing and overwhelming in the joy and closeness I feel to him.
+On the best days, they are healing and overwhelming in the joy and closeness I feel to him.
 On other days, especially as I get closer each year to November, they are a different kind of overwhelming.

 This is my city.
-I am proud of my home, but I also know that my city didn’t love my son the way I did.
-That Allentown doesn’t always love me as much as I love my home.
+I am proud of my home.
+But I also know that my city didn’t love my son the way I did.
+Allentown sadly doesn’t always love me as much as I love my home.
 And part of that love is the accountability that I need, both in my son’s story and in the city we share.
-This is a justice.
+This is about justice.
 In the same way I don’t want another loved one lost like this, in my city, I also want this film to do my son’s story justice.

 As my family continues to live, breathe, and love here, I want our city to love us back.